This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get trips by route (using filters)

-const trips = gtfs.getTrips({ routeId: 'ROUTE_1' });
+const trips = await gtfs.getTrips({ routeId: 'ROUTE_1' });

 // Get trips by route and date (using filters)

-const trips = gtfs.getTrips({ routeId: 'ROUTE_1', date: '20240115' });
+const trips = await gtfs.getTrips({ routeId: 'ROUTE_1', date: '20240115' });

 // Get trips by route, date, and direction (using filters)

-const trips = gtfs.getTrips({
+const trips = await gtfs.getTrips({

 routeId: 'ROUTE_1',